RaulBz/RaulBz/README.md

 # Hey, I'm Raúl

 Welcome to my GitHub!
 I’m a Machine Learning Scientist based in Toronto, Canada, passionate about leveraging AI to solve real-world problems—especially in healthcare and diagnostics.
-I thrive at the intersection of deep learning, generative AI, and MLOps, currently driving innovation at [Oncoustics](https://oncoustics.com/).
+I thrive at the intersection of deep learning, generative AI, and MLOps.

 ---

 ### 🌟 About Me
-- 🔭 I’m working on: ML-powered diagnostics for liver disease using ultrasound signals.
+- 🔭 I’m working on: ML-powered diagnostics for liver disease using ultrasound signalsat [Oncoustics](https://oncoustics.com/).
 - 🌱 I’m exploring: Advanced LLMs, RAG systems, and quantum-inspired ML
 - 👯 I’m open to collaborating on: Medical AI, generative models, or open-source MLOps tools
 - 💬 Ask me about: TensorFlow, PyTorch, Vertex AI, or anything ML in healthcare